Making sense of solar panel specifications

 If you live in a hurricane-prone area or the snowbelt, you’ll want to pay attention to the mechnical or static load ratings of your modules.
 There are two ratings: the front side rating, often called the snow load, and the back side rating, or the wind load.

-If you’re wondering why the rear of the panel is the wind load side, picture your photovoltatic system mounted a few inches away from your roof.
-When a strong wind blows against your roof, the air deflects away and upward, hitting the rear surface area of your panels.
-A solar module is lightweight but has a large surface area, effectively turning it into a sail.
+If you’re wondering why the rear of the panel is the wind load side, picture a photovoltatic system mounted on a ground mount.
+A strong wind blowing against the rear surface area of the panels effectively turns the panel into a sail.
 This can place a large amount of force on the panel and frame, so these mechnical load tests help ensure that your system can stand up to the elements.

 You might see these ratings described on a datasheet as mechnical load, static load, or wind and snow load.
 The figures are listed in Pascals, which is a unit of pressure.
 Higher numbers indicate a stronger panel.
 A typical snow load rating is 5400 Pa, and 2400 Pa is common for wind load, but you will often see higher numbers.
 Here are some examples: